pluralsight/guides/draft/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api-and-angularjs/article.md

 This will create a table in the database for the new model.
 Note that one of the new features in Rails 5 is that you can use <code> rails </code> instead of <code> rake </code> for executing a migration command.

- The two most popular gems for uploading files are [Paperclip](https://github.com/thoughtbot/paperclip) and [Carrierwave]().
-The functionality of both is similar, so you can pick either of them.
-If you would like to try both approaches, it is recommended that you use version control such as [git](https://git-scm.com/) so that the implementations don't clash.
+ **To continue with the guide, you have to choose with which gem would you like to implement your file uploads**.
+If you would like to do both, I recommended that you use version control such as [git](https://git-scm.com/) so that the implementations don't clash.
 ##  File upload using Paperclip
 To get started with Paperclip, first add the gem to your Gemfile: